 iPad app and Android devices

 Working with your existing merchant account

 Clover proprietary hardware

-Square for Retail offers a forever-free plan, and its Plus plan is very affordable at only $60 per month (most advanced retail POS systems come in closer to $100 per month).
-It also offers unlimited users, transactions, and products, even on the free plan.
-This, combined with competitive integrated payment processing earned Square for Retail a perfect score for pricing.
+Square for Retail offers a forever-free plan, and its Plus plan is affordable at only $89 per month, per location.
+It also offers unlimited users, transactions, and products—even on the free plan.
+This, combined with competitive integrated payment processing, earned Square for Retail a high score for pricing.

 Square offers a 30-day free trial of its Plus plan.
 All subscriptions are month-to-month, with no long-term contracts.
 You can add, pause, and remove features and their corresponding monthly fees at any time right from within the Square dashboard.
 I find this particularly helpful as it eliminates the back-and-forth that typically happens over the phone or email when trying to cancel a subscription.
 If you need to pause your subscription, Square will save your data so that it will be there if you resume later.

-Read our breakdown on pricing and fees for all of Square’s products.
+Read our breakdown of pricing and fees for all of Square’s products.

 Fees and Features

 Card-present transaction fees

 Keyed-in transaction fees